CEUR-WS.org

 Specifically, we define three levels of AI assistance usage: insignificant, quotation and substantial.
 We will group the different use cases according to these three categories and we will define CEUR-WS stance.

 Insignificant.
 Activities like: i) paraphrasing and refining the manuscript content (using Grammarly or other spell checkers), and ii) smart composition (via predictive keyboards) are widely accepted and do not need any acknowledgement.
 Tool support is allowed if the changes are not adding to or removing content but rather corrects or improves the grammar and spelling of the human-authored text.
+The paraphrasing/grammar correction should not be applied to whole paragraphs or pages, but rather be applied in an interactive way, sentence for sentence.
+Do not use Generative AI to generate or transcribe the author's paper text.

 Quotation.
 AI-generated content such as text and code can be included, if it is rendered by a quotation mark-up and by indicating the AI source of the content as a caption of the generated content.
 Such quotations must be clearly distinguishable from human-authored elements of the paper.